ewjmulder/immerse/README.md

 Immerse yourself in the waves of dynamic surround sound!

+Open question about combining multiple sounds: should they always go through the 'combine-mix-and-match' flow?
+- I guess yes, cause beforehand you do not know which speakers will be used for which sounds.
+So to be sure all sounds can be mixed, they should go through the flow.
+Result might be that one sound is 100% on speaker 1 and another 100% on speaker 2, resulting in a clean separation, but that can be a perfectly legal outcome of the flow, so net result is the same a no flow.

 Braindump about volume:
-There are 5 volume 'dials' the effect the final volume:
+There are 5 volume 'dials' that effect the final volume:
   1. The physical volume dial of the speaker
      This should be tweaked in such a way that it is set to a value where outputting sound with the max volume of the OS and a loud sound source (with peaks of max amplitude) still sounds good.
 That means every other dial (#2, #3 and #4) can be freely set